 One city I know I didn’t have enough time in first time round is Barcelona, Spain.
 I instantly fell in love with the colourful and quirky Gaudi architecture, though I could have really done with an extra few days (on top of my four) to explore it in greater depth.
 A Barcelona Tapas Tour is an absolute must to appreciate the food culture here in Catalonia so be sure to book yourself in!

-As one of the world’s most photographic cities, Amsterdam simply cannot go missed on a whirlwind trip to Europe.
+As one of the world’s most photographic cities, Amsterdam simply cannot be missed on a whirlwind trip to Europe.
 If you luck out and visit the city during tulip season you’ll be met with an array of colours at the flower market – a beautiful site if ever there were one.
 But truly any time of year is great to visit Amsterdam and its tree-lined canals.
-To make sure you see and do everything, be sure to check off this Amsterdam bucket list!

 Ahhh Rome, the eternal city.
 How would a list of the world’s “IT” cities ever be complete without it!?
 I’m a huge fan of Rome, having visited with my dad when I was seventeen as our first European city on our Euro adventure.
 To see, do and eat everything in Rome – here’s our Rome bucket list!

 The Russian capital completely and utterly fascinates me.
 Although I prefer St Petersburg to visit, I thought I’d better be fair and cover the most visited of the two.
 Moscow is full of history and intrigue, with some incredible displays of architecture (just head straight to the Red Square and you’ll see what I mean).
 My only regret is that I didn’t have long enough to enjoy the museums and public buildings, so I’ll be sure to return one day soon!